BAPTISM

 That is so weird, how very strange that I did not read anything about the three titles when I was out of my mind, and simply playing with words.
 Maybe there was some kind of translation error, or a misprint of some sort.
 Let us now read another passage, maybe the next one will say something about the three titles and help out that trinity doctrine.

 But when they believed Philip preaching the things concerning the kingdom of Elohim, and the name of Yahshua the Messiah, they were baptized, both men and women.
-(TWOY Acts 8:12)
+(AOY Acts 8:12)

-But when they believed Pileepos, who had preached the Kingdom of Elohim in the name of our Master Y'shua haMashiyach, they immersed, men and women.
-(AENT Acts 8:12)
+But when they believed Philip, who was proclaiming the Kingdom of Eloah, in the Name of our Adon Yeshua, the Messiah, they were immersed, men and women.
+(HRV Acts 8:12)

 Wow!
 I wasn't expecting that at all (wink wink).
 It seems as if there may be some kind of pattern developing here, but we will not know for sure until we read another passages just to make triple sure they were in fact immersing in one name and not three titles.
 Let us now read another passage of Scripture.

 (For as yet he was fallen upon none of them: only they were only baptized in the name of the Master Yahshua.)
-(TWOY Acts 8:16)
+(AOY Acts 8:16)

-For it was not upon one man of them yet.
-They were only immersed now in the name of our Master Y'shua.
-(AENT Acts 8:16)
+For it was not upon any one of them yet, but they were only being baptized in the name of the Master Yahshua.
+(HRB Acts 8:16)

 This is just crazy how I somehow mysteriously changed or rearranged the words in your own bible.
 This must be some kind of trick, or maybe, just maybe, that this one name is the name of the Father, and of the Son, and of the Spirit, maybe they are all One and the Oneness doctrine is correct.
 Let us read another passage from Scripture.

 And he commanded them to be baptized in the name of Yahshua the Messiah.
 Then prayed they him to tarry certain days.
-(TWOY Acts 10:48)
+(AOY Acts 10:48)

-Then he commanded them to be immersed in the name of our Master Y'shua the Mashiyach.
-And they beseeched (from) him so as to stay with them (a few) days.
-(AENT Acts 10:48)
+Then he commanded them to be immersed in the Name of our Adon Yeshua the Messiah: and they urged him to stay with them [a few] days.
+(HRV Acts 10:48)

 He commanded them to have mikvah in the Name of our Master Y'shua the Messiah.
-Then they asked him to stay some days.
+Then they asked him to remain a few days.
 (HIM Acts 10:48)

 No titles yet, not even one, but I will keep my eye out and let you know when I find one.
 There is one more passage of Scripture we can look at and maybe we can find some kind of support for the Christian way of doing things.
 It is time to thinking about the implications of what was once hidden but now revealed.
 Let us now look at one last passage of Scripture to settle this matter once and for all.